 \section{Algebra}

-The off shell algebra is as in~\cite{N4VTM}.
-The on shell transformation laws are found by imposing the equations of motion, effectively setting all auxiliary fields to zero.
-The on shell bosonic algebra is equivalent to the off shell bosonic algebra in~\cite{N4VTM} upon setting all auxiliary fields to zero.
-Some of the results of the on shell algebra for the fermions are shown below, the rest follow a similar structure and can be found explicitly in the \emph{Mathematica} code on \href{https://hepthools.github.io/Data/4DN4Holo/}{\emph{Github}}.
+The algebra of the full transformation laws shown in appendix~\ref{appen:Transformation} is as in~\cite{N4VTM}.
+The on-shell transformation laws are found by imposing the equations of motion, effectively setting all auxiliary fields to zero.
+The on-shell bosonic algebra is equivalent to the bosonic algebra in~\cite{N4VTM} upon setting all auxiliary fields to zero.
+Some of the results of the on-shell algebra for the fermions are shown below, the rest follow a similar structure and can be found explicitly in the \emph{Mathematica} code on \href{https://hepthools.github.io/Data/4DN4Holo/}{\emph{GitHub}}.
 We have

 with